 - This law has subsequently been found unconstitutional and is the focus on ongoing legal cases challenging the validity of the California ban.
 In 2019, the United States District Court of San Diego found the ban unconstitutional, and this decision was later upheld on appeal by the Ninth Circuit Court.

-- The following states have implemented capacity-based magazine bans: California – 10 rounds, Colorado – 15 rounds, Connecticut – 10 rounds, Hawaii – 10 rounds, Maryland – 10 rounds, Massachusetts – 10 rounds, New York – 10 rounds; New Jersey – 10 rounds (previously restricted to 15 rounds) and Vermont – 10 rounds for rifles and 15 rounds for handguns; and Washington – 10 rounds.
+- The following states have implemented capacity-based magazine bans: California – 10 rounds, Colorado – 15 rounds, Connecticut – 10 rounds, Hawaii – 10 rounds, Maryland – 10 rounds, Massachusetts – 10 rounds, New York – 10 rounds; New Jersey – 10 rounds (previously restricted to 15 rounds); Vermont – 10 rounds for rifles and 15 rounds for handguns; and Washington – 10 rounds.

 - The following cities, among others, also have capacity-based bans in place: San Francisco, CA – 10 rounds; Los Angeles, CA – 10 rounds; Oakland, CA – 10 rounds; Denver, CO – 15 rounds; Washington, DC – 10 rounds; Aurora, IL – 15 rounds; Chicago, IL – 12 rounds; Franklin Park, IL – 16 rounds; Oak Park, IL – 10 rounds; Riverdale, IL – 35 rounds.

 - A 2022 Ballot Initiative, Measure 114, was voted on by Oregon voters during the November 8th Election.
 The measure was approved, however two lawsuits have been filed arguing that the initiative is unconstitutional and Judge Robert Raschio placed an injunction on the law going into effect.